Durham University: Chapels, prayer rooms and other faith resources

-There are Anglican chapels at many of the colleges, including the 11th century Norman Chapel in University College and the art deco chapel in Hild Bede College.
+There are Anglican chapels at many of the colleges, including the 11th-century Norman Chapel in University College and the Art Deco chapel in Hild Bede College.

 There are also multi-faith rooms at St Aidan's College, Trevelyan College, and in the hub building shared by John Snow and South colleges.
 Muslim prayer rooms are located in Old Elvet and at Grey College.
-There is a kosher kitchen in St Aidan's College which supports Jewish Sabbath meals and other festivals.
+There is a kosher kitchen in St Aidan's College that supports Jewish Sabbath meals and other festivals.